 Currently, a total of seven Navi GPUs have been released, but they are all budget and mid-range solutions.
 So, are any of these GPUs worth getting, and does AMD have something more powerful coming up?

 Before we proceed, let’s do a quick recap of the basics – what is AMD Navi?

-Essentially, Navi is a codename for a series of GPUs that use AMD’s new “Radeon DNA” GPU microarchitecture – RDNA for short.
+Virtually, Navi is a codename for a series of GPUs that utilize AMD’s new “Radeon DNA” GPU microarchitecture – RDNA for short.

-RDNA GPUs are fabricated using the TSMC 7nm process, which makes the new architecture more power-efficient than the earlier Polaris and Vega models which were based on the 4th and 5th generations of the old GCN architecture.
+RDNA GPUs are manufactured using the TSMC 7nm process, which makes the new architecture more power-efficient than the earlier Polaris and Vega models, which were based on the 4th and 5th generations of the old GCN architecture.
 Moreover, RDNA is even ahead of Nvidia’s Turing architecture, as the later is made using a 12nm process.

 Moreover, RDNA graphics cards utilize GDDR6 RAM, which is a clear step up from GDDR5 and is a better solution than HBM2 when gaming is concerned.
 This type of memory was used in Vega GPUs that preceded Navi, and while it has much greater bandwidth than GDDR5 or GDDR6, the manufacturing costs are what drove Vega prices up and made them very poor options for gaming setups.